Move-Flow/moveflow-sdk-aptos/readme.md

 Move-Flow is able to transfer assets on chain according to predefined rules.
 With one transaction, funds will flow from your wallet to the recipient real-time(by second), to conduct timely financial transactions without intermediaries..

-This is the Typescript SDK for the protocol
+This is the Typescript SDK for the protocol.

 You can find [docs here](https://github.com/Move-Flow/moveflow-sdk-aptos)